-Sometimes we tend to hold onto things for no apparent reason and getting rid of those things cab feel invigorating.
+Sometimes we tend to hold onto things for no apparent reason, and getting rid of those things can feel invigorating.

-A game called 10 10 10 could be played.
-You will put ten things in each bin in each area you clean up (you can change this number to whatever you want it to be).
+You can play a game called 10-10-10.
+You will put 10 things in each bin in each area you clean up (you can change this number to whatever you want it to be).
 Get the rest of the family involved, maybe even the kids.
-If you are competitive you will enjoy doing this with family members.
+If you are competitive, you will enjoy doing this with family members.

-With clothing there are lots of different ways to de clutter.
-There is the coat hanger method, or the minimize method or one you invent.
-Bottom line is don’t hang onto clothing you might wear on day.
+With clothing, there are lots of different ways to declutter.
+There is the coat hanger method, or the minimize method, or one you invent.
+Bottom line is, don’t hang onto clothing you might wear one day.
 Be decisive and brave and clear out what you are not wearing and what you don’t want to wear.
-Try owning fewer clothe all together, get rid of synthetics, and stick with natural fibers
+Try owning fewer clothes altogether, get rid of synthetics, and stick with natural fibers.

-Visit your local pre school/primary school and see if they are interested in some of those toys your kids had when they were little.
+Visit your local preschool/primary school and see if they are interested in some of those toys your kids had when they were little.
 Don’t stop there.
-Women shelters may need things like clothing, kitchen items (pots and pans and all that Tupperware you bought at all those Tupperware parties you went to) and men’s shed could use some of those tools you no longer need.
+Women's shelters may need things like clothing and kitchen items (pots and pans and all that Tupperware you bought at all those Tupperware parties you went to).

 Attend one of those trash and treasure markets and make some money out of the things you no longer need.
 One man’s trash is another man’s treasure.

-Just like you take out the garbage regularly, take the buckets/bags you have filled for the op shop or some other charity to their destination.
-Don’t let those bags become more clutter in what should now be a harmonious clutter free home.
+Just like you take out the garbage regularly, take the buckets/bags you have filled for the op shop, second-hand store, or some other charity to their destination.
+Don’t let those bags become more clutter in what should now be a harmonious, clutter-free home.

-Take what needs to be thrown out to the bin (or the tip depending on the size of your rubbish pile) and sit back and relax and enjoy your achievement.
+Take what needs to be thrown out to the bin (or the tip, depending on the size of your rubbish pile), and sit back and relax.
+Enjoy your achievement.

-Don’t forget your computer, tablet and phone as well.
-No doubt those devices are due for a de clutter as well.
+Don’t forget your computer, tablet, and phone, as well.
+No doubt those devices are also due for a declutter.
 I know mine is.